History and Education

-After many years, I can once again begin to create custom pieces for individual clients.
-This process allows me to spend time with specific people, to design pieces for them that reflect their own personal journeys.
-I want to help them express their stories with a wearable piece of art.
-I work with people intimately, finding ways to transform their own emotional landscapes into a highly personal pieces.
-These are often wedding rings but have also been intricately worked pendants with deep symbolic meaning.
+One of the most rewarding places to use my Symbolic Landscape style is creating custom pieces for individual clients.
+This process allows me to spend time with specific people and help them express their individual stories with a wearable piece of art.
+I work with people intimately, finding ways to transform their own emotional landscapes into a highly personal heirlooms.

 To discuss your own project and receive a free design questionnaire, email me at email@example.com.

 I have a seasonal showroom in the Kendall Yards District of downtown Spokane.
 In this beautiful little space I offer my art jewelry during special events and numerous holidays.

 The Studio, as I like to call it, is also where I meet clients for consultation on one-of a kind pieces.
 In addition, I host several workshops on symbolic systems, such as Runes and Chakras.
 I hope to add classes in jewelry-making in the near future.